Mounjaro dosage guide for diabetes and weight loss

 Key takeaways

-• Every four weeks, your healthcare provider will increase the dose to until you reach 15 mg, if appropriate for you health needs.
+• Every four weeks, your healthcare provider may increase the dose until you reach a maintenance dose that is effective for your health needs.

 • For some people with type 2 diabetes, a 5 mg dose may be enough to control blood sugar levels, while others will require a higher dose.

-If this is your first time taking Mounjaro you may have questions about Mounjaro dosage forms.
-Below we review what you need to know about Mounjaro dosing, including how to use Mounjaro and what to do if you miss a dose.
+If this is your first time taking Mounjaro, you may have questions about the Mounjaro dosage for weight loss or type 2 diabetes.
+Below we share what you need to know about Mounjaro dosing, including how to use Mounjaro and what to do if you miss a dose.
 Read on.

 What is Mounjaro’s dosage?

-The starting dosage of Mounjaro is 2.5 mg, taken weekly.
+The recommended starting dose of Mounjaro is 2.5 mg, taken weekly.
 The maximum dosage is 15 mg weekly.
-Each pen of Mounjaro contains a single dose of the medication in a liquid solution.
-You use the pen to inject the solution under the skin of your upper arm, abdomen, or thigh (we explain how to inject Mounjaro in a later section below).
+It comes in single-dose pens (and single-dose vials outside of the US), which you’ll use to inject the solution under the skin of your upper arm, abdomen, or thigh.
+(More on this below.)

 When you first start taking Mounjaro, your healthcare provider will likely start you at the typical starting dosage of 2.5 mg weekly.
 After four weeks, they may increase your dosage to 5 mg weekly.
 After another four weeks, they’ll check how the medication is affecting your blood sugar levels.
 If the 5 mg dosage adequately improves your glycemic control, your healthcare provider may have you stay at this dosage long-term.
-If your blood sugar is still high, they will continue increasing your dosage of Mounjaro by 2.5 mg every four weeks until they find the right dosage for you.
+If your blood sugar is still high, they may continue increasing your dose of Mounjaro by 2.5 mg every four weeks until they find the right Mounjaro maintenance dose for you.

 • 2.5 mg/0.5 mL